box/box-typescript-sdk-gen/docs/fileRequests.md

 ### Arguments

 - fileRequestId `string`
   - The unique identifier that represent a file request.
 The ID for any file request can be determined by visiting a file request builder in the web application and copying the ID from the URL.
-For example, for the URL &#x60;https://*.app.box.com/filerequest/123&#x60; the &#x60;file_request_id&#x60; is &#x60;123&#x60;.
+For example, for the URL `https://*.app.box.com/filerequest/123` the `file_request_id` is `123`.
+Example: "123"
-  - Used as `file_request_id` in path `path` of the API call
 - requestBody `FileRequestUpdateRequest`
-  - Used as requestBody for the API call
+  - Request body of updateFileRequestById method
 - headers `UpdateFileRequestByIdHeadersArg`
-  - Used as headers for the API call
+  - Headers of updateFileRequestById method

 ### Returns